VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-5"></a> Example 5: Update existing Container object

-> Action purpose is to search public keys by UDID values.
+> Action purpose is to update existing Container object.

 > **Note:**

-> If signed version of the action is used, the public key will be returned with all user_data items for this Public Key.

-> If signed version of the action is used request value parameter is ignored.
+> By invocation of this mmethod you can change Container Type or|and Container Password

 ```php
 <?php